- Associate Professor Amanda Stickley

 Registered Expert, Tertiary Education Quality Standards Authority (TEQSA)

 Torts law, Negligence, Assessment of damages, Property, Legal education, CPLRC, HERN

 Amanda Stickley is currently the Director, Curriculum Quality & Standards in the Learning & Teaching Unit in QUT’s Chancellery.
-In this role, Amanda is responsible for the strategic and operational leadership of QUT’s academic governance policy and standards and curriculum architecture and reports to the Deputy Vice Chancellor, Learning & Teaching.
+In this role, Amanda is responsible for the strategic and operational leadership of QUT’s academic governance policy and standards and curriculum architecture and reports to the Deputy Vice-Chancellor & Vice-President (Education).